Kim Kardashian Kimoji Merch Includes Marijuana Rolling Papers, A Butt Pool Float, And ‘Still Drunk’ Flasks

 Although, she did just take her daughter North West to an Ariana Grande concert in Los Angeles and the two went backstage to take selfies and chat with the pop star after the concert, according to other reports by the Inquisitr.

-Along with the pool float of an image of Kardashian’s famous butt in a black thong, is another ‘LIT’ word bubble pool float.
+Along with the pool float of an image of Kardashian’s famous butt in a black thong is another “LIT” word bubble pool float.
 Both will run you around one hundred bucks at $98 each.

 THE LIT POOL FLOAT ONLY AVAILABLE AT KIMOJI.COM